 All about that twitch!

-When it comes to sports and exercise, we suddenly become very aware of our muscles, prioritising warm-up and cool-down exercises to ensure these muscles are taken care of.
+When it comes to sports and exercise, we suddenly become very aware of our muscles, prioritising warm-up and cool-down exercises as well as active recovery workouts to ensure these muscles are taken care of.
 But, did you know that there are various muscle factors that can influence the type of exercise you perform?

 There are three main types of exercises: